Crystalwarrior/KFO-Server/README.md

     - Restores passage locks that start in the areas in the given area range to their original status, or just the ones in the current area if not given a range.
 * **play** "song.mp3"
     - Plays a song, even if not in the server music list.
+* **poison** "ID" "initials of effects" "length"
+    - Applies a poison to the target that will inflict them in the given length of time in seconds the given effects.
 * **reveal** "ID/IPID"
     - Reveals a target if they were previously sneaking.
     - Also restores their formerly assigned handicap if they had one that was shorter than the server's automatic sneaking handicap.